whalehub/awesome-stars/README.md

 - [lflare/mdathome-golang](https://github.com/lflare/mdathome-golang) - An unofficial rewrite of the official MangaDex@Home client, with focus on performance and reliability!
 - [caddyserver/replace-response](https://github.com/caddyserver/replace-response) - Caddy module that performs replacements in response bodies
 - [FiloSottile/Heartbleed](https://github.com/FiloSottile/Heartbleed) - A checker (site and tool) for CVE-2014-0160
-- [m1k1o/neko](https://github.com/m1k1o/neko) - A self hosted virtual browser (rabb.it clone) that runs in docker.
+- [m1k1o/neko](https://github.com/m1k1o/neko) - A self hosted virtual browser that runs in docker and uses WebRTC.
 - [schollz/pluck](https://github.com/schollz/pluck) - Pluck text in a fast and intuitive way :rooster:
 - [schollz/hostyoself](https://github.com/schollz/hostyoself) - Host yo' self from your browser, your phone, your toaster.
 - [schollz/snaptext](https://github.com/schollz/snaptext) - A simple webapp to send and receive self-destructing messages in real-time. :envelope: :zap: